Lawsonredeye/100DaysOfGoLang/day77/go-ecommerce/docs.md

 `DELETE /api/v1/product/:id`

-Deletes product from the database by the ID parameter on the url
+Deletes product from the database by the ID parameter on the url.

 `curl --location --request DELETE 'localhost:5050/api/v1/product/10'`